openintents/shoppinglist/ShoppingList/readme.txt

 - PLEASE READ THIS: The font size has been adjusted for high-density devices.
 Please use menu > settings > font size to set the desired size (see issue 427)

-Thanks to Google Code-in for the following patches:
+Thanks to Google Code-in for many of the following patches:
 (see http://www.google-melange.com/gci/homepage/google/gci2011 )

 - new setting for long press "Add" button (Google Code-in task by Gautam, issue 358)
 - show "Stores" button when tracking per-store prices (Google Code-in task by Michal Zielinski, issue 359)
 - reset all option in settings (Google Code-in task by Andrey Zaytsev, issue 360)
 - fixed bug with disable screen lock (Google Code-in task by Darriel, issue 431)
-- many new translations by Google Code-in students

 - fix font color in list title and text entry field (issue 452)

+- new icons and translations by Google Code-in students

 ----------------
 release 1.5